- LATEST BLOG POST

 That being said and considering the data “as good” (we could hardly do anything differently at this point in time) the following can be inferred:

-Thanks to Luna it is possible to go way deeper in interpreting the available data, although we will never stress enough the uncertainties that remain at the database level and around the population of dams in the world.
+Thanks to Luna it is possible to go way deeper in interpreting the available data.
+However, we will never stress enough the uncertainties that remain at the database level and around the population of dams in the world.

-Back in 2013 we studied the rate of failure per decade using an estimate of 3500 active tailings dams in the world, an assumption that is reasonable based on the fact that active dams represent five times more failures than inactive ones.
+Back in 2013 we studied the rate of failure per decade using an estimate of 3500 active tailings dams in the world.
+That assumption is reasonable based on the fact that active dams represent five times more failures than inactive ones.
 We derived a rate of failure for major accidents that seems to still be in excellent agreement with what is occurring around the world.

-Our practice and research have shown that the probability of failure is, or will be, often way higher in smaller structures than in major ones, simply because more care is taken for larger structures than for “insignificant ones” (or deemed so).
-Examples like Stava or Bafokeng are there to show that “extreme” consequences can actually occur and that risk has to be evaluated, not be left to “intuition”.
+Our practice and research have shown that the probability of failure is, or will be, often way higher in smaller structures than in major ones.
+That is simply because more care is taken for larger structures than for “insignificant ones” (or deemed so).
+Examples like Stava or Bafokeng are there to show that “extreme” consequences can actually occur and that one need to evaluate risk, instead of using “intuition”.

 We also demonstrated that the rate of fatalities in the tailings “industry” lies way above the generally accepted “safe” thresholds for hazardous industries.
-The number of existing, operational, and also closed tailings storage facilities around the world makes it necessary to prioritize the mitigation tasks, if we want to achieve a higher quality, be it at corporate or at national levels.
+The number of existing, operational, and also closed tailings storage facilities around the world makes it necessary to prioritize the mitigation tasks.
+That is paramount if we want to achieve a higher quality, be it at corporate or at national levels.

 Finally in 2016 we showed that common misconceptions like considering “insufficient FoS” as a hazard (or a risk) instead than a deliberate choice based on excessive audacity, errors and omissions, insufficient efforts chain-up to yield the current level of probabilty of failure of dams.

-We took a rather extreme, but logical, line of thinking, assuming that dams failures find, in the vast majority, their root-causes in human choices and not in natural events and generated a model that actually delivers probabilities of failure in excellent agreement with the performance of the world portfolio.
+We took a rather extreme, but logical, line of thinking, assuming that dams failures find, in the vast majority, their root-causes in human choices and not in natural events.
+We generated a model that actually delivers probabilities of failure in excellent agreement with the performance of the world portfolio.